Bruh722/ccjs200/README.md

 #### Lesson 4 - Tuesday 2/6/24

 * Assigned Reading: Chapter 1 (continued).
+* Note: we will finish chapter 1 this week and we will post the first assignment on Friday 2/9/24 (due on Friday 2/16/24).
-* Slides in pdf format
+* Slides in pdf format ([link](https://github.com/rwb/ccjs200/blob/main/gfiles/lesson4.pdf)).